-The world-class Conservatory Program engages young people and our community through extracurricular classes in acting, directing, playwriting, stagecraft, stage combat, dance, movement and voice and with our highly regarded season of plays.
+Our world-class Conservatory program engages young people and our community through extracurricular classes in acting, directing, playwriting, stagecraft, stage combat, dance, movement & voice.
 Our Shakespeare education program is among the most comprehensive in the nation and culminates each year in the Young American Shakespeare Festival.

-Conservatory alumni are regularly accepted to and have studied at the country’s finest university theatre training programs.
+CTC alumni are regularly accepted into the country's finest university theatre training programs.
 Seven of our graduates have attended The Juilliard School, with others going on to Carnegie Mellon, NYU, Cornish, Minnesota/Guthrie, dePaul, Yale, and a host of other prestigious programs.
 Former students have had unmatched success professionally in regional theatre, television and motion pictures, both as actors and as production directors & designers.

-Each term we invite new and prospective families to look behind the curtain of one of the top theatre training programs in the nation and see firsthand the excellence of our programs for young people ages 5-18 — from beginners to pre-professionals.
+Each term, we invite new and prospective families to look behind the curtain of one of the top theatre training programs in the nation and see firsthand the excellence of our programs.
+Designed for young people ages 5-18, from beginners to pre-professionals.